sinclairzx81/hammer/readme.md

     index.ts    <──────────┘
 tsconfig.json
 ```
-The following is the contents of the `tsconfig.json` file to allow `website` to link / alias each library.
+The following is the contents of the `tsconfig.json` file to allow the `server` and `website` applications to link / alias each library.

 ```javascript
 {